Barr told Trump about investigation into discarded Pennsylvania ballots that president seized on as evidence of widespread fraud

 The Justice Department made a public announcement about the Pennsylvania case Thursday after the president discussed it in a radio interview.
 The statement drew sharp criticism from voting-law experts, who questioned the timing and the details released, such as the fact that most of the ballots were cast for Trump.

-Barr himself has echoed the president’s attacks on mail voting and leveled unsubstantiated assertions about the risks of mail ballots.
+Barr himself has echoed the president’s attacks on mail voting and leveled false assertions about the risks of mail ballots.
 He has suggested without evidence that foreign governments could easily inject counterfeit ballots into the system or that postal workers delivering ballots are susceptible to bribery.

 Since the Watergate era, attorneys general have notified presidents about criminal cases of national importance, while trying to avoid discussions that would involve the administration in specific investigations, particularly those involving political figures.
 ABC first reported Barr’s conversation with Trump about the Pennsylvania case.